 COOPERATIVE MEMBERSHIP AGREEMENT

-All members are expected to volunteer a minimum of 5 hrs per month.
-Volunteer once a month to staff the Gallery.
-Answer visitors questions, makes sales, performs light scheduled duties such as sweeping, putting out recycling and generally works to ensure the Shop is a welcoming place.
-Alternatively, Artist Members can choose other volunteer for duties such as an Executive Role, Social Media, Newsletter Editor, or attend artist meetings to support a committee of their choice.
+Volunteer once a month to staff the gallery.
+Answer visitors' questions, make sales, perform light scheduled duties such as sweeping, putting out recycling, and generally work to ensure the shop is a welcoming place.
+Alternatively, artist members can choose other volunteer duties such as an executive role, social media, newsletter editor, or attend artist meetings to support a committee of their choice.

 APFTA CULTURAL APPROPRIATION POLICY AND STATEMENT OF AGREEMENT FOR ALL OUR ARTISTS

-All members are expected to volunteer a minimum of 5 hrs per month.
-Volunteer once a month to staff the Gallery.
-Answer visitors questions, makes sales, performs light scheduled duties such as sweeping, putting out recycling and generally works to ensure the Shop is a welcoming place.
-Alternatively, Artist Members can choose other volunteer for duties such as an Executive Role, Social Media, Newsletter Editor, or attend artist meetings to support a committee of their choice.
+Volunteer once a month to staff the gallery.
+Answer visitors' questions, make sales, perform light scheduled duties such as sweeping, putting out recycling, and generally work to ensure the shop is a welcoming place.
+Alternatively, artist members can choose other volunteer duties such as an executive role, social media, newsletter editor, or attend artist meetings to support a committee of their choice.

 APFTA CULTURAL APPROPRIATION POLICY AND STATEMENT OF AGREEMENT FOR ALL OUR ARTISTS